 4. Open your eyes and jot down any ideas that may have come to you.

-Discovering Our Core Beliefs by Examining Our Attitudes
+Discovering Our Core Beliefs

 Another way of discovering our core beliefs is to examine the attitudes or feelings we have about certain situations.
 Often, this is where our core beliefs are reflected.
 The following are examples of some common human attitudes and the limiting core beliefs which may be reflected in them.
 After the core belief is revealed, a statement of Authentic Truth is offered.
 The next step in correcting erroneous core beliefs will be to program our consciousness with authentic truth.